X-Vine Models for Multivariate Extremes: Parametric families of tail copula densities

-The expression of the correlation matrix $\bR_{I|J}$ in Proposition~\ref{prop:hr} depends on the choice of $k \in J$, although the actual matrix does not.
-This is because the proof is based on identity \eqref{eq:HR} for the tail copula density.
-In \citet{hentschel2022statistical}, a formula for the exponent measure density is derived that does not require the choice of such an index $k$.
-The formula involves what is called the \HR{} precision matrix, denoted by $\Theta$.
-It remains to be investigated how to express the correlation matrix $\bR_{I|J}$ in terms of $\Theta$.
+\chng{The matrix $\bm{R}_{I|J}$ in Proposition~\ref{prop:hr} is the correlation matrix of the conditional Gaussian distribution with covariance matrix $\Sigk_{I|J}$, the corresponding Schur complement.
+Its} expression depends on the choice of $k \in J$, although the actual matrix does not. \chng{It remains to be investigated how to express it in terms of the \HR{} precision matrix $\Theta$ introduced in \citet{hentschel2022statistical}.}